pyOpenSci/handbook/governance/structure.md

 The peer review editorial board is a group of volunteers who are advocates for open source software peer review.
-This group helps pyOpenSci make decisions about it's open peer review process.
+This group helps pyOpenSci make decisions about its open peer review process.
-These decisions including but are not limited to:
+These decisions include, but are not limited to:

 * Decisions about the scope of packages accepted into the ecosystem
 * Decisions about how we enforce / support ongoing maintenance of accepted packages.